Leody Taveras Player Props: Rangers vs. Nationals

 Nationals Pitching Rankings

-- In his last appearance on Monday, the right-hander threw six innings against the Cincinnati Reds, giving up three earned runs while surrendering six hits.
+- In his last time out on Tuesday against the Cincinnati Reds, the lefty tossed five innings, giving up six earned runs while surrendering 10 hits.

-- The 26-year-old has amassed an ERA of 4.86, with 6.7 strikeouts per nine innings, in 11 games this season.
-Opponents are batting .256 against him.

 © 2023 Data Skrive.
 All rights reserved.